ammar-sayed-taha/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Ammar Sayed**.
-I’m Senior Data Engineer who is passionate about data and love to play with it till make it useful for anyone need to benefit from it.
+I’m a Senior Data Engineer who is passionate about data and loves to play with it to make it useful for anyone who needs to benefit from it.
+Have something for me?
+[LinkedIn](https://www.linkedin.com/in/as3099/)